GoogleCloudPlatform/community/tutorials/enforce-an-identity-root-of-trust-in-your-gcp-environment/index.md

 Super admins will use physical second-factors keys (FIDO U2F Security Keys, such as [Titan Security Keys](https://cloud.google.com/titan-security-key)) to log in.
-These keys - including spare keys - will be stored in one or two physical vaults.
+These keys - including spare keys - will be stored in one or more physical vaults.
 Each super admin activity is logged and retained in long-term immutable storage.
 Super admin users should have no purpose in Google Cloud other than designating the Organization Administrators.
 You can [order Titan Security Keys online](https://store.google.com/product/titan_security_key).

 Most organizations provision regular cloud users via automation, from their on-premises user directory.
 It is also a good